dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 layout: post
 categories: three.js
 id: 889
-updated: 2023-03-13 13:52:27
+updated: 2023-07-12 16:45:47
-version: 1.35
+version: 1.36
 ---

-When it comes to points or Vectors if you prefer in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) there is the question of how to get the distance between two of them in space.
-In the [Vector3 class](/2018/04/15/threejs-vector3/) there is the [distance to method](https://threejs.org/docs/#api/en/math/Vector3.distanceTo) that can be used as a built in way to go about getting distance which should work fine.
+When it comes to vectors in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) there is the question of how to get the distance between two of them.
+In the [Vector3 class](/2018/04/15/threejs-vector3/) there is the [distance to method](https://threejs.org/docs/#api/en/math/Vector3.distanceTo).
+This distance to method can be used as a built in way to go about getting distance between the current vector from which the method is called, and another vector3 object that is passed as the first argument.

-So this post will be on the use of the distance to method of the vector3 class.
-However it will not just be about the distance to method of course though.
-I will be touching base on a whole bunch of other methods to work with in the Vector3 class, as well as a whole bunch of other aspects of the threejs library.
-There are many use case examples that will come up when it comes to using this sort of method, any many of them will involve not just getting the distance of course.
-I will not be getting into every little detail with the Vector3 class of course, but the focal point here will of course be the distance to method.
+This post will not just be about the distance to method of course though as when it comes to that alone there is only so much to say about it.
+So then I will be touching base on a whole bunch of other methods to work with in the Vector3 class as well that are closely related to the use of this method.

 <!-- more -->